Generic selectors

 Rob: You don’t know me that well.

 Jonathan: You know what the texture was, too.
-Apparently it doesn’t vary that much between species.
+It doesn’t vary that much between species.

 Rob: Why do they eat it?
 Is there some medicinal value to it?

-Rob: One of the great things about what you’ve done in your writing is break down a lot of those cultural barriers, provide us with the cultural context so that we can go out and have this food and try something new.
+Rob: One of the great things about what you’ve done in your writing is that you break down a lot of those cultural barriers and provide us with the cultural context so that we can go out and have this food and try something new.

-After I’d been there a bit—you know it’s like one of these editorial meetings.
+After I’d been there a bit, you know, it’s like one of these editorial meetings.
 We were going to do a restaurant issue.
-They needed someone to edit it and they asked me if I wanted to.
-And I had never written about it and I’d been obsessed about food.
-If you read the beginning of that book, you know that I ate at every restaurant in Pico Boulevard over the course of the year.
+They needed someone to edit it, and they asked me if I wanted to.
+And I had never written about it, and I’d been obsessed with food.
+If you read the beginning of that book, you know that I ate at every restaurant in Pico Boulevard over the year.
 I used food as a prism through which to look at the world.

 But the idea of writing about it seemed just too vulgar.
 But it turned out that it was fun, that the sort of muscles that you need to write about food, which is sort of a decent palate, a sort of appreciation for nuance, a way of whittling things down to abstractions, which I got a lot from music, right?

-I know when I first started writing for Spin especially, it used to be like one of my party tricks that I could actually do a musicological analysis of a guitar solo.
+I know when I first started writing for Spin especially, it used to be like one of my party tricks that I could do a musicological analysis of a guitar solo.
 It was something nobody else was doing.
 It was interesting, but it’s the same thing with food.
-You sort of go into food from the inside and you’re describing a taste and describing how it makes you feel and you’re describing physical sensations.
+You sort of go into food from the inside, and you’re describing a taste and describing how it makes you feel, and you’re describing physical sensations.

-You see in a certain way it’s like eating is the only sort of self-centered activity.
-You’re allowed to write about without censors.
+You see, in a certain way, it’s like eating is the only sort of self-centered activity.
+You’re allowed to write about it without censorship.

 Rob: Right.
 Right.

-Jonathan: And when you’re describing food, in fact it doesn’t, I mean, you’re describing something extremely physical and extremely intimate but nobody’s going to censor you.
+Jonathan: And when you’re describing food it doesn’t, I mean, you’re describing something extremely physical and extremely intimate, but nobody’s going to censor you.

-Jonathan: Well, a couple different things about it.
-One, if you’re a food writer, your opinion of the food is really uninteresting.
+Jonathan: Well, a couple of different things about it.
+One, if you’re a food writer, your opinion of the food is uninteresting.
 I don’t care.
-None of your readers really care whether you think it’s a good burrito or a bad burrito.
-What they care about it knowing what was—what’s in the burrito and how it was put together and… You just got to think about it—what are sensations you’re getting from this particular thing of food than you—that are the same as things you’ve had before, that are different from things you’ve had before.
+None of your readers care whether you think it’s a good burrito or a bad burrito.
+What they care about it knowing what waswhat’s in the burrito and how it was put together and You just got to think about it—what sensations are you getting from this particular thing of food you—that are the same as things you’ve had before, that are different from things you’ve had before.

 How does it fit into your experience of a burrito?
 How does it compare in the context of the world of burritos?
 What is this burrito saying about the person who makes it?
 Does it, is it one of those gigantic overstuffed, over-steamed San Francisco monstrosities that has grilled meat and black beans and handfuls of cheese and a salad and everything else you can think of stuffed in there?

-Or is it going to be like a really spare, minimal, slightly crisp burrito from East Los Angeles where the tradition of Mexican Americans, or people in this part of the country when this was still Mexico, was to put a couple of teaspoons of last night’s stew with a couple of tablespoons of beans and wrap in a burrito—I mean wrap in a tortilla—and that’s lunch.
-It’s a convenient way of carrying your lunch the way that like I say as a pastie is in England or lumpia would be in the Philippines.
+Or is it going to be like a spare, minimal, slightly crisp burrito from East Los Angeles where the tradition of Mexican Americans, or people in this part of the country when this was still Mexico, was to put a couple of teaspoons of last night’s stew with a couple of tablespoons of beans and wrap in a burrito—I mean wrap in a tortilla—and that’s lunch.
+It’s a convenient way of carrying your lunch, the way that, like I say, a pastie is in England or a lumpia would be in the Philippines.

 Rob: By Latino cooks.